How do I find background information and/or an opposing viewpoints for my topic?Answered By: Julie McPherson

 It might seem counterintuitive that your argument will be stronger if you make it less one-sided and more complex by acknowledging multiple sides of your issue.
 You do this by including the opposing viewpoint.
 Sometimes the "opposing" side isn't in direct disagreement with your stance, but it instead offers different solutions or poses different questions about your topic.

-When including an opposing or alternative viewpoint, present the opposing/alternative viewpoint (which may be a quote, fact, statistic, paraphrase, or summary of someone else's argument), and then respond to it.
+When including an opposing or alternative viewpoint, present the opposing/alternative viewpoint (which may be a quote, fact, statistic, paraphrase, or summary of someone else's argument), give some context for who published that evidence, and then respond to it.
 Is it valid, and why or why not?
 If it is valid, what does that mean for your argument?
 Does it change your understanding of the issue?

 You can find opposing viewpoints in the following databases: